Digital Dimmers

 Trigger Group |

 This field contains a Trigger Group to trigger an error reporting event for any of the three error reporting modes.
 When a Trigger group is created, resend and acknowledge action selector are displayed.
-The Resend Action Selector is set to send all errors and Acknowledge Action selector is set to acknowledge all errors |
+The Resend Action Selector is set to send all errors and Acknowledge Action selector is set to acknowledge all errors. |

 ||